palette-software/palette/README.md

 [![Build Status](https://travis-ci.com/palette-software/palette.svg?token=qWG5FJDvsjLrsJpXgxSJ&branch=master)](https://travis-ci.com/palette-software/palette)

+# Local dev environment

+1. Create a docker image and a docker container.
+Follow the setps in docker/README.md
+2. Get third party dependencies:

 This repository is hosting the server side codebase of the Palette Center product.

 **NOTE** A valid server certificate is needed for the controller.